danimatuko/topicks/README.md

 # TOPICKS
-> Blog, created to read and share articles about variety of topics.
+> Blog, created to read and share articles about a variety of topics.

 <img src="client/public/topicks.png" width="100%"/>